jameslmoss/PoE-Launcher/README.md

 PoE Launcher was born because I got tired of manually setting the process priority of Path of Exile to Above Normal.
 So I descided to automate that task with a [autohotkey](https://www.autohotkey.com) script.
 PoE Launcher can automate launching, closing and tweaking the client window.
-It also can load links to files from a QuickLinks folder for easy access to often used tools.
+It also can load links to files from a QuickLinks folder into a menu for easy access to often used tools.

 ## Menu Functionality
 - Launch a target Program: Launch PoE